Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 and accepted inputs as nullable or non-null.
 The last thing that should happen is that the robot locks up and crashes with a NullPointerException due to poor practices.
+  * If nulls are used in non-closed scope situations, you will have to justify its use.
+You will most likely be asked to rewrite it without null.

 ### Formatting
 * Four spaces or tabs set to four space widths